OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

  - Variables
 ---

 As part of the UI overhaul that occurred in Octopus 4.0, we took the opportunity to redesign the Variable Editor.
 This was a pain point for many of our users and was a highly requested change.
-Let me take you on a journey through the changes we have made to the Variable Editor.
+Let me take you on a journey through the changes we have made to the Variable Editor!

 ## The Old Variable Editor

-The Variable Editor used to look like this.
+The Variable Editor used to look like this:

 ![Old Variable Editor](variables-old.png "width=500")

-The old variable editor was based on [XXX] and it had a number of problems that we wanted to solve as part of the redesign
+It was based on [SlickGrid](https://github.com/mleibman/SlickGrid) and it had a number of problems that we wanted to solve as part of the redesign:
 - No grouping or sorting of variables
 - Two clicks often required to highlight part of the text
 - Filters not discoverable and easy to apply